-In collaboration with interactive theatre group fanSHEN and neuroscientist Dr. Kris De Meyer.
+In collaboration with recovering theatre company fanSHEN and neuroscientist Dr. Kris De Meyer.
 A leading children's surgeon Dr. Simon Huxtable is accused of a crime.
 Do you convict him, what's the evidence?

 This piece of interactive theatre gathers 12 audience members to take on the role of jurors.
 Sitting around a table, combing through select evidence from the defense and prosecution.
 12 iPads carefully analyze the decisions they make in real time, providing live opinion polls and interactive elements, leaving the jurors to question their own ethics and how we act when required to make a public decision on a highly controversial topic.

 Note: This isn't an in-depth discussion of the technology or concept behind the piece.
 It's a few tidbits I found interesting, or people asked me about.
 I'll probably write more about the specific technology behind it at a later point.
 If you want to know about the concept behind the piece or its development; there's a really great article written by Rachel here that might interest you.

 Without a doubt, the technology behind The Justice Syndicate was the most bespoke and complex system I have ever created.
 Three iterations exist with the final completed in early 2018.
 In fact, the system was so bespoke in the end that the final version works without the use of any libraries or frameworks whatsoever.
 The reason behind this was an attempt to create a system that was as close to the teams' vision as possible while also maintaining accessibility and practicality to be later deployed at scale.
 That and a lot of things we wanted to do technology-wise hadn't really been done in this specific context before.

 Just a note: when I say "framework-less," I really mean "public-framework-less," but that sounds far too confusing when written multiple times.
 This is as I created numerous proprietary frameworks to solve issues as I discovered them.
 I'll detail these later.